-The basis of this work is the lidar-based forecasting approach introduced and analysed in more detail in Theuer et al. (2020a), Theuer et al. (2020b) and Theuer et al. (2021).
-The method is briefly described in Section 2.1.
-In this work this approach is significantly extended further as described in the following: Using SCADA (Supervisory Control and Data Acquisition) data, it is first extended to an observer-based forecast (OF) to increase forecast availability and skill (cf. Section 2.2).
-In a next step, observer-based forecasts are calibrated by means of Ensemble Model Output Statistics (EMOS) (cf. Section 2.3).
-Finally, probabilistic power forecasts of individual wind turbines are aggregated using different copula approaches (cf. Section 2.4).
+The basis of this work is the lidar-based forecasting approach introduced and analysed in more detail in Theuer et al. (2020a, b, 2021).
+The method is briefly described in Sect.
+2.1.
+In this work this approach is significantly extended further as described in the following.
+Using SCADA (supervisory control and data acquisition) data, it is first extended to an observer-based forecast (OF) to increase forecast availability and skill (see Sect.
+2.2).
+In a next step, observer-based forecasts are calibrated by means of ensemble model output statistics (EMOS) (see Sect.
+2.3).
+Finally, probabilistic power forecasts of individual wind turbines are aggregated using different copula approaches (see Sect.
+2.4).